 They’re still delicious though.
 Once the main head has been harvested the plant will continue to send out mini side shoots.
 The stalk and leaves are also edible and delicious which is why broccoli earns the number 1 spot in my shady garden.

-Kale is another that if you start it off in late summer / early autumn, you’ll be harvesting from it all winter.
+Kale is another that if you start it off in early summer, you’ll be harvesting from it all winter.

 Lettuce all just take a moment to appreciate this humble vegetable… Again there is a massive amount of choice of what lettuce you plant.
 I love cos lettuce in a Caesar salad, while frilly red and sweet green lettuce varieties add colour and variation.

 Considering how many recipe bases call for a few stalks of celery, having at least one or two plants you can come pick from is a real lifesaver in the garden.
 Celery will not grow as quickly in a shady garden but does tolerate lack of sun well.
-If you start it off in summer it will be good size to carry on throughout winter.
+If you start seedlings off in spring, and plant them in summer it will be good size to carry on throughout winter.

 5. Silverbeet & Swiss Chard